 - Waste Classifications

 The National Association of Testing Authorities (NATA) is a nationally recognised accrediting body for laboratories.
 NATA is the organisation responsible for ensuring that testing facilities comply with national and international testing standards.
-They assess and evaluate technical expertise and provide formal recongnition of a laboratory’s competence.
+The asbestos assessor can provide formal recongnition of a laboratory’s competence.

 If you are trying to identify asbestos, make sure the testing is undertaken by a NATA accredited laboratory.
 Clients, other laboratories, regulatory authorities and the courts can have confidence in the test results.
 Otherwise, analysis reports may not be accepted by Safe Work NSW, local councils and other regulatory authorities.